Project · Hackathon · August/September 2018

 Concept validation

-After the demo: would you use this?
+After the demo: Would you find this valuable?
 What questions should it ask?
 What information do you need on the recommendation slip?
-What would make it useless?
+What could make it useless?

 Field research session with tourists in Kyoto